sksoumik/Nearby-Search/README.md

 - Users can call the service providers from this application and go to their website just by one click.
 - Users can bookmark their favorite places.
 - Users can share any places in social media.

+#### The APIs and Libraries I've used for this application:
+- Google Maps API/SDK for Android
+- Google Places API
+- Volley Library
+- Circle ImageView Library
+- Card View with Recycler View
+- Material Rating Bar